 who will divest themselves of all

-so, to those who approach the Holy Celebrations of the Mysteries,
+so, to those that approach the Holy Celebrations

 and the laying aside of the garments worn before,

 until, passing on the upward way,

 all that is other than the God,

 each in the solitude of himself shall see